Summary: in this tutorial, you will learn how to use the SQL Server ALTER SCHEMA

 Code language: SQL (Structured Query Language) (sql)

-Then, create a stored procedure that finds office by office id:
+Then, create a stored procedure that finds the office by an ID:

 CREATE PROC usp_get_office_by_id(